-The individual commentaries in this collection need to be read carefully and comparatively to distill more fully their potential insights into the underlying political process of summitry and the relationships between leaders and their publics, which are part of summitry itself.
-Both this set of commentaries and this brief overview are but experimental beginnings in an exploration we hope to continue in relation to future global leadership moments.
-We would welcome the comments and contributions of others with similar interests in understanding the dynamics of global political leadership at summits in providing strategic direction for the planet and a sense of responsibility for the public interest of the people.
+The individual commentaries in this collection need to be read carefully and comparatively to more fully distill their potential insights into the underlying political process of summitry and the relationships between leaders and their publics, which are part of summitry itself.
+Both this set of commentaries and brief overview are but experimental beginnings in an exploration we hope to continue in relation to future global leadership moments.
+We would welcome the comments and contributions of others with similar interests in understanding the dynamics of global political leadership at summits, to provide strategic direction for the planet and a sense of responsibility for the public interest of the people.